 4 to 7 years old

 Who doesn’t love pandas?
-Neil Gaiman writes for all ages, the very young, teens and adults, but we’re big fans of his series about everyone’s sneezing panda, Chu.
+Neil Gaiman writes for all ages – the very young, teens and adults – but we’re big fans of his series about everyone’s favourite panda, Chu.
 Chu’s charming adventures would be an excellent addition to your picture book collection because he’s just so incredibly cute (we can’t even).
-This series is ideal for little readers as the books aren’t too long and the delightful artwork really helps bring the stories to life for parents and children alike.
+This series is ideal for little readers, as the books aren’t too long and the delightful artwork really helps bring the stories to life for parents and children alike.
 If Chu isn’t already your child’s best friend, he sure will be soon.
-Available from Bookazine here.
+Available from Amazon here.

 8 to 11 years old